jthalpern/jthalpern.github.io/_pages/Scrivener.md

 <div style="font-size:14pt; "> <em> In this example, “The House in the Valley” is the name of a chapter, and the scenes within it are labeled purely for the author’s benefit. </em></div>

-When you export your finished manuscript, you’ll be able to control whether the names you give your folders and documents will be included in the final product.
+<p> When you export your finished manuscript, you’ll be able to control whether the names you give your folders and documents will be included in the final product. </p>

 ## Exporting